Wyoming Pipeline Corridor Initiative

 WPCI consists of 25 segments, covering BLM, private and state land.
 However, the current WPCI effort will only apply to BLM administered lands.
 The WPCI project is compatible with additional uses, like broadband infrastructure, which could be acceptable at the outer boundaries of the approved corridors.

 The Wyoming Pipeline Corridor Initiative was initially proposed in 2012 as part of Governor Mead’s energy strategy.
 The public comment period on the Bureau of Land Management’s draft environmental impact statement (EIS) closed in July 2020 after a 90-day comment period.
-A record of decision (ROD) is expected by January 2021.
+And the record of decision (ROD) was granted by BLM in January 2021.